tc39/proposal-temporal/docs/duration.md

 Any non-zero arguments must all have the same sign.

 Use this constructor directly if you have the correct parameters already as numerical values.
-Otherwise `Temporal.Duration.from()` is probably more convenient because it accepts more kinds of input and allows disambiguation behaviour.
+Otherwise `Temporal.Duration.from()` is probably more convenient because it accepts more kinds of input and allows controlling the overflow behaviour.

 Usage examples:
 ```javascript